 Call for Abstract

-4th European Organic Chemistry Congress, will be organized around the theme “Enhancing the New Innovations and Challenges in Organic Chemistry”
+4th European Organic Chemistry Congress, will be organized around the theme “Tackling the scientific challenges and bridging excellence of new era in organic chemistry”

 Euro Organic Chemistry 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Organic Chemistry 2018

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Organic molecules contain carbon atoms.
 The carbon atoms area unit covalently bonded to different atoms and numerous chains of carbon atoms is found in most each molecule.
 Carbon has four valence electrons and so can create four bonds in accordance with the octet rule.
 All non-carbon-to-carbon bonds are going to be assumed to be carbon-hydrogen bonds as atomic number 1 atoms area unit the foremost ordinarily found hooked up atom.
 Atomic number 1 has one negatron and can create one chemical bond.
 The atom is capable of constructing single, double and triple bonds furthermore as bonding with chemical element nitrogen, chlorine or bromine.
 Chemical element has six valence electrons, and can create 2 valence bonds.
 One bond and a covalent bond area unit each potential for chemical element atoms.
 Gas has 5 valence electrons and can create 3 valence bonds.
 Single, double and triple bonds area unit all potentialities for gas atoms.

 - Track 1-1Types and characterization of organic compounds